braughtg/DCgit/UserStories.md

 #### Returning an Assignment
 1. Open terminal
 1. Change to the Instructor directory for the course.
-1. ./DCgitReturn _AssignmentID_ -L _StudentList_ | -S _StudentID_
+1. ./DCgitReturn _AssignmentID_ [ _StudentID_ ]
-   - -L _StudentList_ | -S _StudentID_
-      - -L StudentList - provide a list of students.
-See the _StudentList.sample_ file in the Instructor directory.
-      - -S StudentID - provide the GitHub ID of a single student.
+      -S StudentID - [optional] provide the GitHub ID of a single student to return any repo on which that student is a collaborator.
 1. The script then:
+   - For each repository (or for those involving the specified student):
-   - Commits and pushes all changes to all indicated repositories.
+      - Commits changes to the "Graded" branch.
+      - Pushes the "Graded" branch to GitHub.
 1. The script terminates if:
    - not run from the _CourseID_/Instructor directory.
    - the _StudentList_ file is not readable.
    - there is no _AssignmentID_.submissions directory.

-#### Closing a Course
-DROP SELF AS A COLLABORATOR FROM ALL REPOS IN THE COURSE DELETE ALL COLLECTED REPOS

   ___
   ![Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png "Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License")